-Building "Layer" (as per GLA guidance) Site Substructure Superstructure Shell/ skin Services Space Stuff Construction stuff Summary Challenges Counter-actions + who + when Plan to prove and quality Designing out construction, demolition, excavation, industrial and municipal waste arising Basement areas has been reconsidered to reduce the need for excavation.
-Piled foundations reduce excavation (Mat 06) The following have been or will be considered: - Modular construction - DfMA approaches - Supplier take-back schemes (Wst 01/06) The following have been or will be considered: - Modular construction - DfMA approaches - Supplier take-back schemes - Just-in-time delivery (Wst 01/06) The following have been or will be considered: - Modular construction - DfMA approaches - Supplier take-back schemes - Just-in-time delivery (Wst 01/06) The following have been or will be considered: - Supplier takeback schemes - Just-in-time delivery - Minimising Packaging (Wst 01) Waste segregation to be provided in residential waste storage areas to allow for recycling.
+Building "Layer" (as per GLA guidance) Site Substructure Superstructure Shell/ skin Services Space Stuff Construction stuff Summary Challenges Plan to prove and quality Designing out construction, demolition, excavation, industrial and municipal waste arising Retained buildings reducing the need for demolition and construction, hence reducing waste generation.
+Site excavation and demolition waste to be used to raise the level of Ground floor.
+Basement areas has been re- considered to reduce the need for excavation.
+Piled foundations reduce excavation (Mat 06) The following have been or will be considered: - Modular construction - DfMA approaches - Supplier take-back schemes (Wst 01/06) The following have been or will be considered: - Modular construction - DfMA approaches - Supplier take-back schemes - Just-in-time delivery (Wst 01/06) The following have been or will be considered: - Modular construction - DfMA approaches - Supplier take-back schemes - Just-in-time delivery (Wst 01/06) The following have been or will be considered: - Supplier take- back schemes - Just-in-time delivery - Minimising Packaging (Wst 01) Waste segregation to be provided in residential waste storage areas to allow for recycling.
 Accurately forecasting the amount of materials needed, using larger pack sizes to reduce the amount of packaging per unit and by using cardboard packaging instead of plastic where possible.
 Designing out waste through regular / modular design.
-Consideration for just-in-time delivery, reducing packaging, and supplier takeback schemes Supplier take- back schemes still an immature market for certain materials in the UK.
-Review during detailed design Review procurement plan with contractor during pre- construction supply chain engagement SECTION C: MANAC SE WASTE I I Demolition waste (how waste from demolition of the layers will be managed) diversion from landfill (Wst 01) Majority will be brick and concreate, therefore can be crushed and re-used protected.
-Solid brick walls and potentially some steel will be considered for reuse.
+Consideration for just-in-time delivery, reducing packaging, and supplier take- back schemes Supplier take- back schemes still an immature market for certain materials in the UK.
+Review procurement plan with contractor during pre- construction supply chain engagement SECTION C: MANAC GE WASTE н 1 Demolition waste (how waste from demolition of the layers will be managed) Aim to achieve 90% diversion from landfill (Wst 01) Majority will be brick and concreate, therefore can be crushed and re-used either on site or off site.
+Existing sub structure for retained buildings will be re-used and protected.
+Waste materials will be considered for re-use on the site.
+Solid brick walls and potentially some steel will be considered for re- use.
 Otherwise will be recycled.
-Clean concrete will be processed back to aggregate for concrete construction. not suitable for the N/A Industrial equipment will be sent for material separation and recycling.
+Clean concrete will be processed back to aggregate for concrete construction.
+Mainly bricks.
+Where possible these will be salvaged and re-used either on or off site.
+The roofing materials are will be salvaged where possible for re-use on or off site.
+Where possible any insulation will be recovered at the recycling facility for reprocessing.
+Contaminated insulation will need to be forwarded for disposal.
+N/A Industrial equipment will be sent for material separation and recycling.
 Waste relating to the demolition phase will be managed through the implementation of a SWMP to be submitted prior to above-ground works, with a primary aim to minimise waste during this period.
 The contractor will support the segregation of recoverable and non-recoverable waste streams and indicative vehicle routes have been mapped, focusing on reducing vehicle milage.
-Pre-demolition audit will be undertaken, targeting 90% of waste diversion from landfill.
-Ensuring 90% of waste is diverted from landfill.
-Demolition SWMP records.
+Pre-demolition audit will be undertaken , targeting 90% of waste diversion from landfill.
+Ensuring 90% of waste is diverted from landfill. audit, pre- Demolition SWMP records.